Bankruptcy annulment happens in one of three ways.

 Obviously, the onus of proving these matters falls on the applicant.

-The Court must determine firstly if the sequestration order should have been made, and then secondly whether to make the annulment of bankruptcy order.
+The Court must determine firstly if the sequestration order should have been made, and then secondly exercise its discretion whether to make the annulment of bankruptcy order.

 If the debtor became bankrupt by way of a debtor’s petition, then the Court may also make an annulment of bankruptcy order if the petition ought not to have been presented.